oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

 2. Search for **spatial** and then click on the **Oracle Spatial Studio** app.

+    **Note:**  Make sure you select "Oracle Spatial Studio" and not "Oracle Spatial Studio for Roving Edge Infrastructure".

    ![Search for application Oracle Spatial Studio](images/mp-02.png)

 3. If you have an existing preferred compartment, then select it, otherwise leave the default (root).
 Accept the terms and conditions, and click **Launch Stack**